20 Beautiful Website Footers [Examples & Snippets]

 Because there’s not a single type of footer, there’s no way to describe what a footer looks like.
 The design for footers is different from one website to another.

-Generally speaking, many of them contain multiple columns with links, as that’s what most visitors would expect the footer to look like.
+Generally speaking, many contain multiple columns with links, as that’s what most visitors would expect the footer to look like.

 Here’s an example of one of the most common footers for websites.